pureair/EB-Garamond/README.md

-# EB Garamond

-What's changed in this fork?
+# What's changed in this fork?

 * Added some kerning pairs to fix spacing issues
 * Added a branch where name id "Typographic Family name" is changed to "EB Garamond 08" so it would appear as a sperate font in Kindle.

+# EB Garamond

 *Claude Garamont’s designs go open source*